levnagornov/my-learning/My_learning_DevOps.md

 docker history levnagornov/my-flask-app
 ```

-Docker can restart the failed layer and if you change or add another layer the other layers will be ontouchend.
+Docker can restart the failed layer and if you change or add another layer the other layers will be untouched.

 Docker caches all the image layers.